Over the summer, we often pack together in modest crowds (or in a neighbor’s backyard) to watch fireworks explode in the sky.

 What is a good open rate?

-In 2016, the industry average open rate was 25%, according to Experian’s benchmark report.
+In 2021, the industry average open rate is 18%, according to a report by Campaign Monitor.

 But that number is subjective and changes depending on what you’re selling (and who you sell to).